-- 1. Perform the tasks described in "Migrating to the new version of Informix" on page 6-1, including starting the new version of the server. - 2.
-If the CDR\QDATA\SBSPACE configuration parameter is not set, you must set it by specifying the sbspaces for Enterprise Replication to use for storing spooled row data. - 3.
+- 1. Perform the tasks that are described in "Migrating to the new version of Informix" on page 6-1, including starting the new version of the server. - 2.
 For each node involved in Enterprise Replication, back up the syscdr databases by using the dbexport -ss command or the dbschema -ss command and the UNLOAD statement, or by a combination of these methods.
-The -ss option prevents backup tables from using default extent sizes and row-level locking, which is not an appropriate lock mode with Enterprise Replication. - 4.
-Make sure that no replicable transactions occur before Enterprise Replication - 5.
-If you are not upgrading between fix packs of one release, run the conversion script, named concdr.sh, in the \$INFORMIXDIR/etc/conv directory on UNIX, or concdr.bat, in the %INFORMIXDIR%\etc\conv directory on Windows.
+The -ss option prevents backup tables from using default extent sizes and row-level locking, which is not an appropriate lock mode with Enterprise Replication. - 3.
+Make sure that no replicable transactions occur before Enterprise Replication starts. - 4.
+If you are upgrading to a new release, run the conversion script, named concdr.sh, in the \$INFORMIXDIR/etc/conv directory on UNIX, or concdr.bat, in the %INFORMIXDIR%\etc\conv directory on Windows.
+Do not run the script when you migrate between fix packs of the same release except where noted.